utkarsh006/Eazy-Android/Articles/9_Layout_and_their_types.md

 </pre>

-##  FrameLayout: Placeholder on screen that you can use to display a single view
+### FrameLayout: Placeholder on the screen that you can use to display a single view

 An example would be, if you want to have lottie animations in a particular part of screen or say a table in a particular part of screen then FrameLayout can be used.